 Club Lloyds Platinum account

-For a fairly substantial fee of £21 per month, you can upgrade to the Platinum account.
-And this fee doesn’t include the £3 per month included for all Club Lloyds account holders.
+You can upgrade to the Platinum account for a fee of £21 per month.
+And this fee doesn’t include the £3 per month for all Club Lloyds account holders.
 The Platinum includes

 - Worldwide travel insurance provided and underwritten by AXA Insurance UK plc